H-Ozomgbachi/Plain-Sms/README.md

 ### api

-This folder contains all codes that interact with the API.
+This folder basically contains files whose codes interact with the API.
+It is divided into sub-folders namely:

+#### endpoints

+This folder contains typescript files with each dedicated to each API controller endpoints.
+Exact url to call the API is contained in these codes.

+#### main

+This folder is dedicated to house central reusable codes that affects the entire application.